Baruc Nsue

-Baruc Nsue Burcet (born 2 November 1984), simply known as Baruc, is a football midfielder who plays for UE Tona in the Spanish Primera Catalana.
+Baruc Nsue Burcet (born 2 November 1984), simply known as Baruc, is a former football midfielder.
 Born in Spain, he represented Equatorial Guinea at international level.

 International career

 In July 2010, he received his first call for the Equatoguinean senior team and to play a friendly match against Morocco on 11 August 2010.
 But he had a bruised knee and didn't go.
-After a good 2012–13 season, in which he scored 10 goals in 34 league matches, Baruc received an international call again, this time for two FIFA World Cup qualifying matches against Cape Verde and Tunisia in June, 2013.
+After a good 2012–13 season, in which he scored 10 goals in 34 league matches, Baruc received an international call again, this time for two FIFA World Cup qualifying matches against Cape Verde and Tunisia in June 2013.
 He made his debut in a friendly against Togo on 5 June 2013.